telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 While incorporating your own Fiddler Jam Embedded tool into your website, note that there are some specifics related to different browsers and the core functionalities.

-1. You can **record a DOM video** while setting  `captureDom: true` and `captureVideo: true`.
+1. You can **record a DOM video** while setting  `captureDom: true` and `captureVideo: true` (default values).
 The DOM video recording is not pixel-perfect, and won't contain recordings from iframes.
 This method for video recording **does not require explicit confirmation** from the user.

 1. You can **record a pixel-perfect video** through while setting `captureDom: false` and `captureVideo: true`.
 The video recording is not pixel perfect and won't contain recordings from iframes.
 This method for video recording **requires explicit confirmation** from the user (refer to points 6 and 7 below).